AndrewSRea/My_Learning_Port_II/Django/Django_App_Part_1/README.md

 ```
 These files are:

-* The outer **mysite/** root directory is a container for your project.
+* The outer `mysite/` root directory is a container for your project.
 Its name doesn't matter to Django; you can rename it to anything you like.
-* **manage.py**: A command-line utility that lets you interact with this Django project in various ways.
-You can read all the details about **manage.py** in [django-admin and manage.py](https://docs.djangoproject.com/en/4.0/ref/django-admin/).
+* `manage.py`: A command-line utility that lets you interact with this Django project in various ways.
+You can read all the details about `manage.py` in [`django-admin` and `manage.py`](https://docs.djangoproject.com/en/4.0/ref/django-admin/).
-* The inner **mysite/** directory is the actual Python package for your project.
-Its name is the Python package name you'll need to use to import anything inside it (e.g. **mysite.urls**).
+* The inner `mysite/` directory is the actual Python package for your project.
+Its name is the Python package name you'll need to use to import anything inside it (e.g. `mysite.urls`).
-* **mysite/__init__.py**: An empty file that tells Python that this directory should be considered a Python package.
+* `mysite/__init__.py`: An empty file that tells Python that this directory should be considered a Python package.
 If you're a Python beginner, read [more about packages](https://docs.python.org/3/tutorial/modules.html#tut-packages) in the official Python docs.
-* **mysite/settings.py**: Settings/configuration for this Django project.
+* `mysite/settings.py`: Settings/configuration for this Django project.
 [Django settings](https://docs.djangoproject.com/en/4.0/topics/settings/) will tell you all about how settings work.
-* **mysite/urls.py**: The URL declarations for this Django project; a "table of contents" of your Django-powered site.
+* `mysite/urls.py`: The URL declarations for this Django project; a "table of contents" of your Django-powered site.
 You can read more about URLs in [URL dispatcher](https://docs.djangoproject.com/en/4.0/topics/http/urls/).
-* **mysite/asgi.py**: An entry-point for ASGI-compatible web servers to serve your project.
+* `mysite/asgi.py`: An entry-point for ASGI-compatible web servers to serve your project.
 See [How to deploy with ASGI](https://docs.djangoproject.com/en/4.0/howto/deployment/asgi/) for more details.
-* **mysite/wsgi.py**: An entry-point for WSGI-compatible web servers to serve your project.
+* `mysite/wsgi.py`: An entry-point for WSGI-compatible web servers to serve your project.
 See [How to deploy with WSGI](https://docs.djangoproject.com/en/4.0/howto/deployment/wsgi/) for more details.

 ## The development server

 Let's verify your Django project works.
-Change into the outer **mysite** directory, if you haven't already, and run the following commands:
+Change into the outer `mysite` directory, if you haven't already, and run the following commands:
 ```
 python manage.py runserver
 ```